rogsme/yams.media/content/config/qbittorrent.md

 Your IPs are different. qBittorrent is working as expected! ✅
 ```
-If your VPN is working fine, move onwards to the [Initial configuration](#initial-configuration).
+If your VPN is working fine, move onward to the [Initial configuration](#initial-configuration).

 If the check fails (or you haven't configured the VPN), you'll see a message like this: